kantab/Brendan-Kanta-Protfolio/README.md

 ```
 <br>
 This project was the Final we had for the class.
-The goal of the project was to be able to create a .txt file in one program that would take in user inputs and use Regual Expressions and other methods to make sure what the user had enter follows the guide lines for the project.
-We then had to in a seprate porgram take that .txt file in and use some of the inputs from it to create a .csv file that did some payroll calculations.
+The goal of the project was to be able to create a .txt file in one program that would take in user inputs and use Regular Expressions and other methods to make sure what the user had enter follows the guide lines for the project.
+We then had to in a separate program take that .txt file in and use some of the inputs from it to create a .csv file that did some payroll calculations.
 </br>
 </details>